-HSBC, or one of its sub-advisors, may direct the brokerage business of the funds to an affiliated entity, including HSBC Securities (Canada) Inc., HSBC Bank Canada, HSBC Bank plc, HSBC Securities (USA) Inc., HSBC Securities Brokers (Asia) Limited, Hongkong and Shanghai Banking Corporation Limited and HSBC Broking Services (Asia) Limited.
-In all cases, such transactions are made on terms and conditions comparable to those offered by unrelated brokers or dealers.
+RBC Indigo, or one of their sub-advisers, may direct the brokerage business of the funds to an RBC affiliated entity.
+In all cases, such transactions were and will be made on terms and conditions comparable to those offered by unrelated brokers or dealers.

-Where brokerage transactions involving client brokerage commissions of the funds have been or might be directed to a dealer in return for providing any goods or service by the dealer or a third party other than order execution, the names of such dealers or third parties will be provided upon request.
+Where brokerage transactions involving client brokerage commissions of the funds have been or might be directed to a dealer in return for providing any goods or services by the dealer or a third party other than order execution, the names of such dealers or third parties will be provided upon request.